-This Inspection has used a Moisture Meter and Thermal Imaging Device to check for any moisture issues.
+This inspection has used a moisture meter and a thermal imaging device to check for any moisture issues.

-The showers / taps are run for a brief period of time for the purpose of testing.
+The showers/ taps are run for a brief period of time for the purpose of testing.
 It is possible that shower(s) may not be used regularly and may have a leak that will not show up until the shower(s) are in use repeatedly.
-It is recommended that a plumber be engaged for further inspection / testing of all showers.
+It is recommended that a plumber be engaged for further inspection/ testing of all showers.